Chester-xx/Matrix-Calculator/README.txt

 // Controls

-When opening the application, to use the calculation buttons you will need to enter in matrices A and B and click store.
-It unfortunately doesnt support single matrix calculations as of yet so if you are working on a single matrix, both A and B need to be filled in with some type of placeholder but the buttons such as power and determinants are independant for A or B.
+Buttons such as power and determinants are independant for A or B. Now supports automatic storing of entered data from the user instead of manual storing with a button.

 // Output